aliFrancis/mars-crater-catalogue/README.md

 ## Credits and Contributions

-If you found this resource useful in your own work, please cite our upcoming paper, link tbc
+If you found this resource useful in your own work, please see our upcoming paper and cite our work using the Zenodo DOI linked above.